flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

    These sections may not be included in every section.
 However, I have added these subsections whenever I feel there are some deeper things to learn or some principles that will serve you as you master programming.
 These sections may involve concepts we have not covered yet as well so if you get to a point where you feel lost, just skip it and come back to it later.

 This book is intended to serve you and not the other way around.
 Therefore, I recommend you do the reading and basic exercises of each section.
 Beyond that, you are free to pursue what interests you and skip anything that doesn't.
-I am still playing with the layout of this text but a possible way to approach learning the material is to do the basics first and then add to your knowledge with the other two subsections.
+There are multiple ways to approach learning but one way is to do the "Reading and basic exercises" from each section first and then add to your knowledge with the other two subsections.

 ### Learning to feed yourself